RodyCoco/VRDL_project2/README.md

 ## Generating answer.json to reproduce the performance

-run:(Need to put images and weights in the above instruction)
+run:(Needweights in the above instruction)

 ```
 python evaluation.py